Introduction

 path = Path(polys_lin, codes_lin)

-patch = PathPatch(path,facecolor='white', lw=0)
+patch = PathPatch(path, facecolor='white', lw=0)

 ax.add_patch(patch)

-plt.show() #to display the plot
+plt.show() # To display the plot

 plt.close('all')